Israel–Kazakhstan relations: History

 The two countries maintain close contacts in the defense and intelligence sector.
 Ninety-five Kazakh farmers, managers, and scientists have trained in Israel.

 In April 2009, Kazakhstan's National Security Committee claimed that the country's Ministry of Defense knowingly bought faulty artillery and defense systems from Israeli weapons manufacturers.
 Kazhimurat Mayermanov, a deputy defense minister, and Boris Sheinkman, an Israeli businessman, were arrested in connection with the case.

 In June 2009, Israeli President Shimon Peres visited Kazakhstan, as he had a number of times as foreign minister.

 Israeli Prime Minister Benjamin Netanyahu attended the Kazakh-Israeli business forum in Astana in December 2016.
 Netanyahu's visit to Kazakhstan was the first by an Israeli head of government.

 Some Israeli commentators have signaled that Israel's relations with the Central Asian states, including Kazakhstan, are part of the country's involvement in "The Great Game" for control over the strategic natural resources in Central Asia.

-In November 2025, United States officials announced that Kazakhstan would join the Abraham Accords, despite Kazakhstan already recognizing Israel.
-The Abraham Accords were originally signed in 2020 between Israel and Bahrain, Morocco, Sudan, and the United Arab Emirates.
+In November 2025, the Government of Kazakhstan formally acceded to the Abraham Accords framework following a trilateral agreement with U.S. President Donald Trump and Israeli Prime Minister Benjamin Netanyahu.
+This accession expanded the scope of the Accords, which were originally signed in 2020 to normalize relations between Israel and the United Arab Emirates, Bahrain, Sudan, and Morocco.
+And it led to the expansion of this agreement to the countries of Central Asia.
+However, distinct from those foundational agreements, Kazakhstan had already maintained full diplomatic relations with Israel since 1992.
+In a statement confirming the move, President Kassym-Jomart Tokayev described Kazakhstan's entry into the framework as a strategic effort to "make a meaningful contribution to stabilizing the situation" in the Middle East.